BRinPA/CRC_Wiggle_Queries/README.md

 Important items:
 The python code will send an in stock email to your email address and it will send you a text, if your SMS provider enables this.
 I have Verizon as my mobile provider, so this worked for me.
+You will need to change this in the code.
 1. server.login('MyEmail@gmail.com', 'MyEmailPassword' ) # Your email address & password
 2.  server.sendmail( 'Name', 'MyNumber@vtext.com', 'Bike in Stock @ CRC!!!!!!' ) # telephone number
 I have included some notes and references in the code to help debug this for you.